NCAR/climate-primer-water/doc/ch3_baselines.rst

 depending on the study area.
 At the same time, detection depends on how large the “natural variability” of the system of interest is.
 The Earth's climate systems exhibit natural variability due to a range of factors.
-These include variations in solar radiation (e.g. solar cycles), volcanic activity, ocean currents, atmospheric circulation patterns such as El Niño and La Niña, and geological processes like the shifting of tectonic plates (at time-scales of millions of years).
+These include variations in solar radiation (e.g., solar cycles), volcanic activity, ocean currents, atmospheric circulation patterns such as El Niño and La Niña, and geological processes like the shifting of tectonic plates (at time-scales of millions of years).